 The first iron lung was made in 1927 and consisted of one electric motor and two vacuum cleaners.

-The first vacuum cleaner was powered manually and it used bellows to create vacuum.
+The first vacuum cleaner was powered manually, and it used bellows to create a vacuum.
 It was invented in the 1860s by Daniel Hess of West Union, Iowa.

-Woman from Kent bought an Electrolux’s vacuum cleaner in 1930’s and used it until 2008 when it blew up in the middle of the work.
-Electrolux gave her a new
+Woman from Kent bought an Electrolux vacuum cleaner in the 1930s and used it until 2008 when it blew up in the middle of the work.
+Electrolux gave her a new model.

-Although robotic vacuum cleaners work well and keep house cleaner, they still cannot completely replace cleaning with standard vacuum cleaners.
+Although robotic vacuum cleaners work well and keep the house cleaner, they cannot replace cleaning with standard vacuum cleaners.

-Hoover was so successful in selling his vacuum cleaner because he offered ten days free trial for interested customers.
+Hoover successfully sold his vacuum cleaner because he offered ten days free trial for interested customers.